qidi-community/Plus4-Wiki/content/system-tuning/README.md

 ## Installing the Tuning Script

+While ideally this installation procedure should be run when not printing anything, it is not a requirement.
+It is generally safe to install and run this script at any time.

-Follow this sequence of steps:
+To install and activate the tuning, follow this sequence of steps:

 1. ssh into your 3D Printer's Linux command shell